osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 If everything has worked as planned, then you should have a new set of trimmed ``.fastq`` files in your ``results/`` directory.

-Generalising snakemake workflows
+Wildcards
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 However, the above instructions have resulted in trimming only a single read file.
 It is *much* more likely that you will actually want to trim multiple read files, and you do not want to have to type each command individually.
 In this case, you can *once again* rely on the power of ``snakemake`` to solve your problem.

 Now we will use a file matching strategy that is identical to using a ``*`` wildcard character to recognize *all* files that we might want to trim.

 This will get a little bit tricky at first and require some explanation.
 First, let's review what the ``*`` character does as a "wildcard".
-Here are a few resources; some might be more intuitive than others: `geek university <https://geek-university.com/linux/wildcard/#:~:text=A%20wildcard%20in%20Linux%20is,begin%20with%20the%20letter%20O>`_, `ryans tutorials <https://ryanstutorials.net/linuxtutorial/wildcards.php>`_, `indiana <https://kb.iu.edu/d/ahsf#:~:text=The%20asterisk%20(%20*%20),-The%20asterisk%20represents&text=Use%20it%20when%20searching%20for,you%20have%20only%20partial%20names.&text=For%20most%20web%20search%20engines,documents%20with%20that%20one%20word>`_.
+Here are a few resources; some might be more intuitive than others: `geek university <https://geek-university.com/linux/wildcard/#:~:text=A%20wildcard%20in%20Linux%20is,begin%20with%20the%20letter%20O>`_, `ryans tutorials <https://ryanstutorials.net/linuxtutorial/wildcards.php>`_, `Indiana University <https://kb.iu.edu/d/ahsf#:~:text=The%20asterisk%20(%20*%20),-The%20asterisk%20represents&text=Use%20it%20when%20searching%20for,you%20have%20only%20partial%20names.&text=For%20most%20web%20search%20engines,documents%20with%20that%20one%20word>`_.

 On a basic level: on the command line, the ``*`` character will match *any* number of *unknown* letters or numbers when you are looking for a file or a directory.
 For example: